 The amount of storage you may need depends on the rest of your kitchen layout.
 If you already have ample storage place then you might want to use your island as more of a work and social hub, ideal for preparing food whilst also entertaining guests.
 However, if you have limited storage space, a kitchen island can also serve as an ideal storage area.

 ARE THEY FOR YOU?

 As with any kitchen planning, it’s important to consider what works best for you and the space you have available.
 Whether you are looking to entertain, eat food or prepare meals, a kitchen island should look to complement your kitchen both in terms of usability and space.
 If you are planning to house any kitchen appliances in the island, such as a kitchen sink or dishwasher, then make sure this fits in with other core elements of your kitchen design, and be sure to consider “the kitchen work triangle”.
 With the Kitchen being one of the busiest areas in the home, serving a multitude of different functions and planning the placement of your kitchen island is crucial.

 GET IN TOUCH

-Here at Marble Supreme, we provide the highest quality granite, quartz and marble stone, ideal for kitchen worktops, bathrooms and commercial projects.
-We help you throughout the process, right from choosing your ideal stone to cutting and fitting beautifully crafted granite worktops.
+Here at Marble Supreme, we provide the highest quality granite worktops, quartz countertops and marble worktops, ideal for the kitchen, as well as for bathroom countertops and commercial tops.
+We help you throughout the process, right from choosing your ideal stone to cutting and fitting beautifully crafted natural stone and quartz worktops.
 If you would like to know more about what we do, please feel free to get in touch with us today and we will be happy to help or better still pop down to our Bristol showroom in Kingswood and talk to one of the team in person.